krishauser/Klampt/Python/docs/source/Manual-IK.rst

 ~~~~~~~~~~~

 The solver code is contained in the
-:class:`IKSolver` class, but there are more convenient methods in
+:class:`~klampt.IKSolver` class, but there are more convenient methods in
 the `klampt.model.ik <klampt.model.ik.html>`__
 module.